CEO Sloan pitches Wells Fargo turnaround to bank critics in Congress

 Stakes are high for 31-year Wells Fargo veteran Sloan, who was appointed CEO when John Stumpf retired soon after the sales practices scandal erupted in 2016.
 Sloan has faced calls to step down from investors and politicians, including U.S. Senator Elizabeth Warren, a 2020 Democratic presidential contender.

-“Wells Fargo is a better bank than it was three years ago, and we are working every day to become even better,” Sloan, 58, will say, according to testimony published on Monday.
+“Wells Fargo is a better bank than it was three years ago, and we are working every day to become even better,” Sloan, 58, will say, according to testimony published by the bank on Monday.

 Lawmakers could also ask about the bank’s decision to cut thousands of U.S. jobs, its pledge to boost stock buybacks and its forced arbitration policy for customers.